 And the most lucrative channels for small and mid-sized online retailers are search engines.

-Recently we analyzed the traffic sources of hundreds of online retailers, and the pie chart below shows where their traffic is coming from:
+Previously we analyzed the traffic sources of hundreds of online retailers, and the pie chart below shows where their traffic is coming from:

 - SEO (non paid traffic from search engines) is responsible for more than half of traffic

 - PPC (paid traffic from search engines) is responsible for 21% of traffic (though this percent is and will continue growing due to changes Google is making)

 - Direct traffic, which refers to shoppers directly typing in the URL of the store was the third biggest source at 13%.

 - Social sources, according to our analysis, only drove 3% of total site traffic.

 According to this analysis, search engines in total drove 72% of traffic.
 You might, therefore, decide that search engine marketing should account for approximately 72% of your marketing attention/budget.
 That means not getting distracted by other seemingly more sexy channels, like social media and comparison shopping engines.

 Where should your search marketing dollars ago?